SamuelHunter/ChaosGame/README.md

 # ChaosGame
-Method for randomly creating a fractal within a given polygon
+Iterative method for randomly fractal generation within a polygon

 This program follows an iterative (non-recursive) algorithm to create fractals:
   1. Start from a random point within the polygon